Analysts Offer Insights on Conglomerates Companies: Hardwoods Distribution (OtherHDIUF), Chart Industries (GTLS) and Paccar (PCAR)

 Chart Industries (GTLS)

-Northland Securities analyst Douglas Becker reiterated a Buy rating on Chart Industries on February 22 and set a price target of $170.00.
+In a report issued on February 22, Douglas Becker from Northland Securities reiterated a Buy rating on Chart Industries, with a price target of $170.00.
 The company’s shares closed last Tuesday at $136.93, close to its 52-week high of $158.99.

 According to TipRanks.com, Becker is a 4-star analyst with an average return of 40.2% and a 68.6% success rate.
 Becker covers the Industrial Goods sector, focusing on stocks such as Baker Hughes Company, Halliburton, and Now.